Cash Flow Loans: A Guide for Small Businesses

 A cash flow loan is a type of financing that allows you to borrow against future revenue.
 It can be structured in a number of different ways to suit your needs and your business model.

-Traditional banks typically focus on eligibility criteria when approving small businesses for loans, such as credit, time in business, and financials.
-These things may still be considered by a cash flow lender, but not to the same extent that they would be for a more traditional business loan.
+When approving small businesses for loans, traditional banks typically focus on eligibility criteria such as credit, time in business, and financials.
+These things may still be considered by funders offering cash flow lending to small businesses, but not to the same extent that they would be for a more traditional business loan.

-Instead, for a cash flow loan, lenders typically judge your ability to repay the loan based on revenue projections.
+Instead, with cash flow loans, lenders typically judge your ability to repay the loan based on revenue projections.
 Depending on the financing structure, your loan payments could be based on a percentage of future credit card transactions or your unpaid invoices.
 Alternatively, you might apply for a business line of credit to help with cash flow or a small business loan with a fixed repayment term.

 How Do Cash Flow Loans Work?

-There are several types of cash flow loans, each of which comes with its own structure for receiving funds and repaying them.
+There are several types of loans for cash flow, each of which comes with its own structure for receiving funds and repaying them.

-Overall, small business loan rates are usually more expensive for this kind of financing than for other types of small business loans (like SBA loans).
+Overall, small business loan rates are usually more expensive for cash flow financing than for other types of small business loans (such as SBA loans).
 But the eligibility requirements are usually more relaxed.

 Different Types of Cash Flow Loans